 In addition, offering bonuses when people buy through your affiliate link is also a great way to provide value and incentivize people to make a purchase.

-If this is not possible, you could always partner with a site that provides instant savings and discounts and offers those to your audience.
+If this is not possible, you could always partner with an affiliate website that provides instant savings and discounts and offers those to your target audience.

 The key is to remember that people are much more likely to buy something if they perceive it as a good deal or an even better one than if they were to buy directly from the vendor.